 Creek TMDL study.
-Farmland runoff an

 Farmland runoff and internal loading seem to be the main factors to the poor water quality.
 Water quality has not changed much over the last 16 years of monitoring, but a noticeable spike in average TP levels has occurred the last three years.
 TP levels are still within the 16 year monitoring range.